 that the ad hoo Committee suggest to the Commission that it attempt to arrange joint consideration by ICNAF and NEAFC of their respective regulations with a view to devising a single procedure and gauge for measuring meshes.

 The meeting adjourned at 1730 hrs.
+Serial No.1937 (B.c.67)

 Report of First Meeting of the Standing Committee on Finance and Administration